-Lawsuit: SeaWorld Tried To Spin ‘Blackfish’ As Good For Business
+Lawsuit: SeaWorld Tried to Spin ‘Blackfish’ as Good for Business

 Flailing to revamp its image, SeaWorld launched a new ad campaign in 2015.
 One video featured the park’s head veterinarian, Chris Dold, who declared, “So don’t believe what PETA and Blackfish are saying.
 Our killer whales live lives just as long as killer whales in the wild.”

-That year, SeaWorld ealso proposed a $100-million renovation aimed at doubling the size of its orca tanks at SeaWorld San Diego.
+That year, SeaWorld also proposed a $100-million renovation aimed at doubling the size of its orca tanks at SeaWorld San Diego.
 The California Coastal Commission approved the plan, with the caveat that it end its orca breeding program.

-In response, SeaWorld issued a statement expressing disappointment the commission’s breeding limitation, before ultimately withdrawing its plan.“Breeding is a natural, fundamental and important part of an animal’s life,” the company said, “and depriving a social animal of the right to reproduce is inhumane.”
+In response, SeaWorld issued a statement expressing disappointment in the commission’s breeding limitation, before ultimately withdrawing its proposal.“Breeding is a natural, fundamental and important part of an animal’s life,” the company said, “and depriving a social animal of the right to reproduce is inhumane.”

 In March 2016, SeaWorld announced it would end all breeding of its 19 captive orcas and phase out its killer whale performances.